 This text is one of the most thrilling in the opening moments of sacred Scripture.
 It provides a preview of the amazing love of God on behalf of humankind, and a breathtaking commentary on the uniqueness of Adam and his offspring.
 It is the key answer to David’s query, “What is man, that you are mindful of him?”
 (Psa.
 8:4).

 In summary, we would emphasize the following points.

 The term used for the Creator in Genesis 1 is

 elohim (32 times).
 After that (Gen. 2:4ff), other expressions appear as well (e.g.,

 yahweh, LORD — KJV; Jehovah — ASV).
 Many scholars believe that

 elohim predominately stresses the power of our Maker.
 Other titles suggest equally wonderful traits belonging to the Almighty.

-(3) The Godhead thus said: “Let us make man.”
+The Godhead thus said: “Let us make man.”
 “Man” is used generically, embracing woman as well.
-Here we also must not fail to recognize that human beings are not merely amazing “accidents,” resulting from the blind processes of nature (as argued by the disciples of Darwin).
+Here we also must not fail to recognize that human beings are not merely amazing “accidents,” resulting from blind evolutionary processes of nature (as argued by the disciples of Darwin).
 Rather, mankind was “made” (

 'asa) in the image of God (cf. Mt.
 19:4; Mk.
 10:6).